Braxgata HC

-Braxgata Hockey Club, also known as Braxgata, is a Belgian professional sports club club based in Boom.
-The club is most well known for its field hockey section, with both the first men's and women's teams playing as part of the Belgian Hockey League.
+Braxgata Hockey Club, also known as Braxgata, is a Belgian professional sports club based in Boom.
+The club is most well known for its field hockey section, with both the first men's and women's teams playing as part of the Men's Belgian Hockey League.

 History

 Braxgata was founded in 1981.
 In 1997, it was named by the Royal Belgian Hockey Association as Club of the Year.
 Since 2005, Braxgata has found its home in De Schorre.